SalmanMarvasti/CryptonCapital/readme.txt

-Analatya of Limit oRder Books in cryptocurrency trading
+Analysis of Limit oRder Books in cryptocurrency trading

 Points to remember
 1-you need to create a csv folder and df in the installation/running directory